dougUCN/LANE/README.md

 ...# repeat for any additional databases
 ```

 Note that the live db is currently in the gitignore.
 This is so that developers with different live tests will not push undesired data onto one another.
-The hosted live db file on github should remain empty (with up to date models).
-If you apply migrations to this db make sure to run `git add --force server/liveData.sqlite3`